 David also served for five years as the office’s Freedom of Information Act coordinator, overseeing requests for records and guiding the office’s strategy in several civil lawsuits.

-At Paul, Weiss, David has represented clients in a variety of complex civil matters, including disputes that went to trial in federal and state court.
+At Paul, Weiss, David has represented clients in a variety of complex civil and criminal matters, including disputes that went to trial in federal and state court.
 David has represented, among others:

-On a pro bono basis, David has argued appeals in the First Department of the Appellate Division in New York State and represented clients in unemployment insurance hearings and asylum proceedings.
+On a pro bono basis, David has argued appeals in the First Department of the Appellate Division in New York State and represented clients challenging their convictions in federal and state court, as well as in unemployment insurance hearings and asylum proceedings.